mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Both were initially adapted with strong and wide ankles to allow for bipedal or quadrupedal movement as needed.
-Although their rear legs still have the classic split hoof of a goat, albeit larger and more flexible than the typical Terran goat, the front limbs end in fully functional hands designed to use human equipment.
+Although their rear legs still have the classic split hoof of a goat, albeit larger and more flexible than the typical [[Terra|Terran]] goat, the front limbs end in fully functional hands designed to use human equipment.
 Both male and female Caprisaps grow horns from their temples, about half as long, to as long, as their heads, although some Caprisaps shorten or entirely remove them.